rickosborne/cascades/md/13-2-3-manifest.md

 He and two other passengers stood and made their ways to the lavatories, heeding Terry's warning about lights-out and the weather.

 My goal was to see how much more I could observe about the passengers, but I still had to do my job and make sure they were secured.
-This meant I was picking up trash, ahem, service items, and ensuring passengers were buckled.
+This meant I was picking up trash, ahem, _service items_, and ensuring passengers were buckled.
 The same walk-through happened some twenty minutes later on the previous loop.
 This time I was able to catch people before they fell asleep, including the mother in 14E.